albruevich/Text-Quest-Editor/README.md

 ## Quest Settings

-To open quest settings:
+To open the quest settings:
 1. Click the button <img src="docs/btn_params.webp" width="30">
 2. Go to the **Quest settings** tab

-Here you configure quest parameters that are displayed in **Text Quest Reader** when selecting it:
+Here you configure the quest parameters that are displayed in **Text Quest Reader** when selecting it:

 1. Display Name
 2. Start Music
 3. Start Image
 4. Quest Description

 <img src="docs/quest_settings.webp" width="680">